cawka/cs118-spring2016/project-2.md

 - The maximum packet size is 1 Kbytes (1024 bytes) including a header.

-- The window size must be given in **the unit of bytes**, not in the unit of packet count.
-For example, if the window size is 5 Kbytes, then five packets can be transmitted simultaneously.
+- The receiver and congestion window sizes must be in **the unit of bytes**, not in the unit of packet count.
+For example, if the minimum of the congestion and receiver windows is 5000 bytes, then five packets with payload of 1000 bytes each can be transmitted simultaneously (including length, each packet will be 1008 bytes).

 - The sequence number is given in **the unit of bytes** as well.
 The maximum sequence number should correspond to **30 Kbytes (30720 bytes)**.
 You have to reset back the sequence number when it reaches the maximum value.